Short Theatre 2023 returns to Rome from September 3rd to 17th

-For more details on Short Theatre’s roster of artists and performers and what is unfolding when, check out to their website or click here.
+These are just some of the projects in a vast and articulated program that shapes this edition of Short Theatre.
+For more details on Short Theatre’s list of artists and performers and what is unfolding when, check their website or click here.

 La Pelanda – Mattatoio di Roma, Piazza Orazio Giustiniani 4

 Cinema Troisi, Via Girolamo Induno, 1

 Carrozzerie n.o.t, Via Panfilo Castaldi, 28

 Real Academia de España, Piazza di S. Pietro in Montorio, 3